Electrolytes 101: Why They’re Essential To Your Success On The Track

-So from now on, when you’re on the track drop the water and pick up a sports drink (like Gatorade) that will not only hydrate you but also replenish your electrolyte levels.
-Yes, sports drinks tend to have LOADS of sugar, but it’s they are the easy and cheap way to get electrolytes.
+So from now on, when you’re riding drop the water and pick up a sports drink (like Gatorade) that will not only hydrate you but also replenish your electrolyte levels.
+Yes, sports drinks tend to have LOADS of sugar, but they are an easy and cheap way to get electrolytes.
 Plus, if you are using sports drinks they way they were intended, the extra sugar shouldn’t be a problem!

 If you have any questions or anything to add, please leave them in the comments or on our FaceBook page!